elke-space4good/Energy-Poverty-JRC/README.md

 ## Datasets
 ### Runs_households solar and no-solar (consumption and production data)

-Useful for point 1 and 4.
+Useful for point 1-marketplace and 4-variation forecast.
 Data for energy demand (consumption) per household from a simulation of the ResLoadSIM model.
 The data is a set of time resolved energy profiles for 20 different households in Amsterdam.
 It is provided as 1-minute consumption data for 1 year (2016).

 - **runs_households_no_solar:** energy demand by 20 different consumers.
   - Power file: has 1-min consumtion data (column 1= time, column 2= consumption).